-With this May being Asian American and Pacific Islander Heritage Month, and in support of the community in the face of a rise in anti-Asian racism, we think it's more important than ever to celebrate and uplift the AAPI-founded beauty brands out there.
-Of course, there are plenty of other ways you can stand in solidarity with the community at this time, whether it's through donating, educating yourself, and speak out.
-But you can also do your part by employing your spending power and supporting some wonderful businesses not just now, but always.
+This May is Asian American and Pacific Islander Heritage Month, and in support of the community in the face of a rise in anti-Asian racism, we think it's more important than ever to celebrate and uplift the AAPI-founded beauty brands out there.
+Of course, there are plenty of other ways you can stand in solidarity with the community, whether it's through donating, educating yourself, or speaking out.
+But you can also do your part by employing your spending power and supporting some wonderful businesses, not just this month but always.

 Take a look at some of our favorite Asian- and Asian American–owned beauty brands below.